Dining Room - Room #5

 Susan Lind Chastain (drapery fabrication)

-R & M Upholstery (chair and bar upholstery)
+R & M Upholstery (chair upholstery)

 Golden Gate Wallcovering (closet wall covering installation)